 Many also journey to Sinai to venerate the popular Saint Catherine of Alexandria, the fourth century All-wise Great-martyr and Bride of Christ whose relics were discovered atop the highest peak of the Sinai range.
 Saint Catherine was a brilliant and well-educated young aristocrat noted for her great beauty and discernment.
 Inspired by her incisive exposition of the veracity of Christian faith versus idolatry and the radiance of her sanctity, many present at her martyrdom were moved to embrace Christ and ensuing martyrdom themselves.
 Along with many other holy martyrs from the Sinai Monastery, the Saint exemplifies another important dimension of traditional Christianity: the defense of the faith up to the point of willingness to sacrifice one's life for the truth, without violence to others.
 And the many intriguing facets of the Saint’s life, like flowers, soften the stark facts of her martyrdom and add luminous color to the arid desert setting of Sinai’s granite universe.

 Saint Catherine’s application of education to the service of God resonates in yet another way with the giving of the Law at Mount Sinai, the Monastery’s vast collection of manuscripts, and Saint John Climacus' expert exposition of the spiritual ascent to union with God.
-While the ascent ultimately depends on illumination from God in response to nothing more than one’s humble disposition, learning and knowledge do not contradict and indeed inform divine ascent, if rightly applied.
+While the ascent ultimately depends on illumination from God in response to nothing more than one’s struggle to fulfill the commandments in humility of soul, learning and knowledge do not contradict and indeed inform divine ascent, if rightly applied.
 And as seen in the example of St. Catherine, they also serve as a means of demonstrating the path to the uninitiated by exposing the falsity of worldly preconceptions.